Growth of automorphisms of virtually special groups: Introduction

-One of the goals of this article --- and its most important new tool --- is the construction of a \emph{canonical} JSJ decomposition over centralisers, for any special group $G$.
+One of the goals of this article --- and its most important new tool --- is the construction of a \emph{canonical} JSJ decomposition over centralisers, for any special group $G$ (\Cref{thm:JSJ+}).
 To describe this, let $\mc{S}(G)$ denote the collection of maximal subgroups of $G$ that virtually split as direct products; we refer to these as the \emph{singular subgroups} of $G$ (\Cref{sub:singular}).

-\begin{thmintro} If $G$ is special and $1$--ended, then $G$ has an $\Aut(G)$--invariant graph-of-groups splitting (possibly a single vertex) with the following properties: \begin{enumerate} \item each edge group is either a centraliser, or a cyclic subgroup; \item each subgroup in $\mc{S}(G)$ is conjugate into a vertex group; \item each vertex group is of one of the following two kinds: \begin{enumerate} \item[(a)] a quadratically hanging subgroup with trivial fibre; \item[(b)] a quasi-convex subgroup of $G$ that is elliptic in all splittings of $G$ over centralisers, relative to $\mc{S}(G)$. \end{enumerate} \end{enumerate} \end{thmintro}
+\begin{thmintro} If $G$ is special and $1$--ended, then $G$ has an $\Aut(G)$--invariant graph-of-groups splitting (possibly a single vertex) such that: \begin{enumerate} \item each edge group is either a centraliser, or a cyclic subgroup; \item each subgroup in $\mc{S}(G)$ is conjugate into a vertex group; \item each vertex group is of one of the following two kinds: \begin{enumerate} \item[(a)] a quadratically hanging subgroup with trivial fibre; \item[(b)] a quasi-convex subgroup of $G$ that is elliptic in all splittings of $G$ over centralisers, relative to $\mc{S}(G)$. \end{enumerate} \end{enumerate} \end{thmintro}

-We refer to \Cref{thm:JSJ+} for the stronger statement that we will use in practice.
-Quadratically hanging subgroups are fundamental groups of compact surfaces with boundary; as in the case of hyperbolic groups, they need to be set apart in the above decomposition of $G$, as they admit too many cyclic splittings and no canonical ones.
-We instead refer to type~(b) vertex groups $V\leq G$ as the ``rigid'' ones.
-Unlike for hyperbolic groups, the restriction map $\Out(G)\ra\Out(V)$ can have infinite image even when $V$ is rigid.
-What is important is that any automorphism of a rigid group $V$ has its top growth rate realised on a lower-complexity special group (usually, a singular subgroup of $V$), which enables us to study growth by induction on a suitable form of complexity.
-As a base step, one has to deal with surface groups and free products, which can be done using (relative) train tracks.
-Modulo technicalities, this outlines the core of the proof of \Cref{thmintro:general_aut}.
+We think of type~(b) vertex groups $V\leq G$ as the ``rigid'' ones.
+Unlike for hyperbolic groups, the (virtual) restriction map $\Out(G)\ra\Out(V)$ can have infinite image even when $V$ is rigid.
+What is important is that any automorphism of a rigid group $V$ has its top growth rate realised on a special group of lower ``complexity'' (usually, a singular subgroup of $V$), which enables us to study growth by induction on complexity.
+The base step amounts to surface groups and free products, which can be dealt with using train tracks.
+Modulo technicalities, this is the core of the proof of \Cref{thmintro:general_aut}.